 - Consumer co-operative stores authorized by state or central government.

-- Petrol, diesel and CNG stations
+- Petrol, diesel, and CNG stations

 - booking of air tickets and hospitals

 New notes of Rs 2,000 and Rs 500 will be circulated soon.
 And Modi has announced that these notes will have limited circulation all over India.
-The new Rs 2000 notes are designed by using the state of the art indigenous nano technology keeping eradication of black money in mind.
+The new Rs 2000 notes are designed by using the state of the art indigenous nanotechnology keeping eradication of black money in mind.
 Every Rs 2000 currency note is embedded with a Nano GPS Chip (NGC).

-The RBI has increased the production and they are continuously trying to provide new currency notes as soon as possible for the people all over the state.
+The RBI has increased the production, and they are continuously trying to provide new currency notes as soon as possible for the people all over the state.

 About the past economy of Rs 500 and Rs 1000 notes

 It was found that between 2011 to 2016, the circulation of Rs.
-500 notes has been raised to a very great extend.
+500 notes have been raised to a very great extend.
 And the rate of increase of the usage of the note is up to 76% and similarly the usage of Rs.
 1000 has been increased to 109%.

 During 2012-13, the detection of these notes in the denomination of 1000 increased by 18.2 percent.
 And when coming to the detection of Rs 500 and Rs 100 notes have been eventually decreased by 6.8 percent and 12.3 percent, respectively for both the notes as per evaluated by the economy of India, in comparison with the previous year.

-This is considered to be a serious issue and has an immense impact on Indian economy.Even though all these changes have took place but the economy has only expanded by 30%.
+This is considered to be a serious issue and has an immense impact on Indian economy.Even though all these changes have taken place but the economy has only expanded by 30%.
 So it is very illegal to exchange cash even after there this.
 So get exchange your Rs 500 and Rs 1000 notes and get ready to use new currency notes.